These instructions are provided to help you complete the data entry form and to explain the purpose of the questions.

 University card form

-Please include a recent passport sized photograph here.
+Attach a recent passport sized photograph to the University Card form.
 This may be in colour or black and white.
 Please ensure that you are not wearing a hat or sunglasses in the photograph and that your face is clearly visible.
-If you staple the photograph to the form do not obscure your face.
+If you unable to upload it to the form, please send your photo as an attachment with your name as the file name.